 How to keep the coffee fresh and hot?

-While the Chemex coffee maker retains heat rather well, you can insulate more by wrapping it around a cloth, using a gas or glass-top stove when heating, or placing it in a hot water bath.
+Though the Chemex retains heat relatively well, for added insulation, wrap it in a cloth, heat it on a gas or glass-top stove, or immerse it in a hot water bath.

 Why should I brew with the Chemex?